aut0nate/Linux-Commands/README.md

 # Send a specific signal (e.g., SIGHUP) to a process
 kill -1 <PID>

+# Terminates all processes by name
+killall <name>

+# Forcefully terminates all processes by name using SIGKILL (signal 9)
+killall -9 <name>

 # Send a signal to all processes with a specific command name
 pkill -HUP <command_name>